portal-hq/PortalSwift/README.md

 ### Passkey-specific requirements

-Before calling `backupWallet(.Passkey)`, you must set a Authentication Anchor using the `portal.setPasskeyAuthenticationAnchor(ancho)` method.
+Before calling `backupWallet(.Passkey)`, you must set a Authentication Anchor using the `portal.setPasskeyAuthenticationAnchor(anchor)` method.

 - `anchor` is an instance conforming to the `ASPresentationAnchor` protocol.
 This will be used to present the passkey authentication view controller.